Build a Stacks app with Remix

 In this file we're going to create a few things:

-• destroySession: a helper function to remove the session
+: a helper function to remove the sessiongetSession

 import type { Session } from "@remix-run/server-runtime";